-Recent reports, according to the Northern Lincolnshire and Goole NHS Foundation Trust, patients who attended the emergency department at its Grimsby hospital were forced to queue outside due to “high demand for services”.
+According to reports from the Northern Lincolnshire and Goole NHS Foundation Trust, patients who attended the emergency department at its Grimsby hospital were forced to queue outside due to “high demand for services”.

-The trust in a statement said that they were experiencing a high demand for services – both in terms of A&E attendances and demand for beds.
-It further stated that the queue outside the department was not due to any delays in checking patients in but that there was not enough physical space in the department to allow all those who ‘walked in’ to be able to adhere to social distancing rules.
+The trust said they were experiencing high demand for services – both in terms of A&E attendances and demand for beds.
+It further stated that the queue outside the A&E was not due to any delays in checking patients in.
+But that there was not enough physical space to allow all those inside to adhere to social distancing rules.

 According to the trust, Staff had regularly assessed patients waiting in the queue.
 This is an experience one witness had described as frightening.

 In similar stories from across Lincolnshire and Yorkshire, a former NHS worker, who took her friend, who was having a suspected heart attack, said she was faced with the line of patients outside Diana, at the A&E department of Princess of Wales Hospital.

 She expressed her frustration that there were no chairs for anybody to sit down.
 She also added that even pregnant women and people with children had to stand waiting patiently to be attended to.

 In cases of accident or emergency, the accident and emergency unit is usually the department that will receive the victim.
 Therefore, it is very important that the individual gets the best possible care at this critical stage as any mistake made could be very devastating or fatal.

 Accident and Emergency Negligence therefore refers to the failure of the Accident and Emergency department to provide a patient with the right standard of care, acting negligently and thereby causing further pain, injury, trauma or other complications which could have been well avoided.